coder/docs/workspaces/applications.md

 **Notes**:

 - All top-level fields in the `config.yaml` file are required
-- You must include at least one health check, though we recommend both.
+- You must include at least one health check.
 The `exec` health check looks for an exit code of `0`, while the `http` health check looks for the return of `HTTP 200`.